fikretsengul/fab/README.md

 With Android 12 and Material You, wallpaper colors can be extracted to create a ColorScheme that can be used to color the app.
 * `Localization`<br>
 Easily localize the app into other languages with the support of type-safe structured 'slang' language generator.
+* `Permission`<br>
+The boilerplate also provides a cross-platform (iOS, Android) API to request permissions and check their status with permission_handler.
 * `Env Variables`<br>
 Environmental variables allows to define global constants shared in the app, for things like API keys, base URLs, and such.
 * `Logging & Tracking`<br>